Data source:

 Definitions:

 Farm net value added (FNVA) is equal to gross farm income minus depreciation costs.
-It is used to remunerate the fixed factors of production (labour, land and capital), whether they be external or family factors.
-As a result, agricultural holdings can be compared regardless of whether family or non-family factors of production used.
+It is used to remunerate the fixed factors of production (labour, land, and capital), whether they be external or family factors.
+As a result, agricultural holdings can be compared regardless of whether family or non-family factors of production are used.

 FNVA = output + Pillar I and annual Pillar II payments + any national subsidies + VAT balance − intermediate consumption − farm taxes (income taxes are not included) − depreciation.